Fermi Surface Bosonization for Non-Fermi Liquids: Quadratic theory at one loop order

 The action proposed in the last section describes a non-linear effective theory for the $\phi$ field that parametrizes fluctuations of the generalized distribution around its equilibrium position.
 In this section, we discuss how to expand the effective action in terms of $\phi$ and use it to compute observables.
 In particular, we will study the quadratic action in $\phi$ assuming a spherical Fermi surface in two dimensions to compare with existing results.
 This implies that the angular-resolved density of states and Fermi velocity are now isotropic (i.e., $N(0,\theta)=N(0)$, $v_{F}(\theta)=v_{F}$, and $\mathbf{n}_{\theta}=\mathbf{p}_{F}/p_{F}$).
 In addition, we will consider the first-order expansion in $g$ for the self-energy (i.e., one-loop approximation in the corresponding diagrammatic perturbation theory)

 On top of assuming the PK reduction is valid, we further suppose that the first order generalized coefficient above is invariant under the change of variables $D_{1}(\omega'-\omega,\theta'-\theta)=D_{1}(\omega-\omega',\theta'-\theta)=D_{1}(\omega'-\omega,\theta-\theta')\equiv D_1$ (as stated in Sec.~\ref{subsec:SE_and_PK_reduction}).
 Such assumptions are accurate in many physical situations of interest like a Fermi surface in two dimensions interacting with a transverse gauge boson~\cite{kim1994gauge,Kim1995} or a critical Ising-nematic order parameter~\cite{Mandal2022}.
 In the random phase approximation (RPA) to these cases, the boson propagator $D_{1}$ is approximately given by $D_{1}(\omega'-\omega,\mathbf{p}'-\mathbf{p})\approx D_{1}(\omega'-\omega,p_{F}|\theta'-\theta|)$ since the main contribution comes from near the Fermi surface.
 We emphasize that the action can be used for more general Fermi surfaces in any dimension and systematically captures higher-order contributions in $\phi$ for the effective action and in $f$ for the self-energy.
 The general case, which includes the higher-order contributions in $g$ for the self-energy, will be discussed in the next section.
+The current section should be seen as the lowest-order approximation to the action~\eqref{eq:action}, and the first step in obtaining an improved bosonized action.